LukeMcGurdy/lukemcgurdy.github.io/_posts/2015-4-28-first-flexbox-foray.md

 published: true
 ---

 My solitary goal behind this site is simple - to try out new technology.
-That I may occasionally produce bad post titles for the sake of illiteration or write semi-coherent posts are really only unfortunate by-products of this goal.
+That I may occasionally produce bad post titles for the sake of illiteration (as above) or write semi-coherent posts (as below) are really only unfortunate by-products of this goal.

 One thing on my 'give-it-a-go' list is flexbox.
 With browser support limited to the <a href="http://caniuse.com/#feat=flexbox" target="_blank">latest browsers</a> there has been no reason for me to use it professionally.
 And on a personal level I've had bigger fish to fry of late.
 Besides all this, I still like floating and clearing elements.
 It might be a weird and hackish technique, but it's one that I understand well enough to be able to create sites.